USEPA/WNTR/documentation/advancedqual.rst

 tank              rate            :math:`0`
 ================  ==============  ==========================================================================

-and then added to the reaction model using the :meth:`~wntr.quality.multispecies.MultispeciesQualityModel.add_reaction` method.
+and then added to the reaction model using the :meth:`~wntr.msx.multispecies.MultispeciesQualityModel.add_reaction` method.

 .. doctest::